 The asymptomatic and pre-symptomatic spread of COVID-19

-By Megan Meller Infection Control, Infection Preventionist
+By Megan Meller, Infection Preventionist

-COVID-19 causes a wide range of symptoms.
-Some have mild symptoms like a sore throat or a runny nose that can be confused for allergies or a cold.
-Others grow more ill and develop shortness of breath, pneumonia or require hospitalization.
+COVID-19 causes a wide range of symptoms in others.
+Some have mild symptoms like a sore throat, headache, or a runny nose that can be confused for allergies or a cold.
+Others fall ill and develop shortness of breath, pneumonia or require hospitalization.

 We don't know why some people never get sick, have only mild symptoms or require hospitalization.

 You don’t know if you are COVID-negative, asymptomatic or pre-symptomatic without a test.
 Assume you have COVID-19 in public and when interacting with others.

 You play a role in reducing the spread.
 Get vaccinated, wash your hands often and distance and mask in public.